yunfan/punyforth/README.md

 ## Differences between Punyforth and other FORTH systems

 Punyforth is heavily inspired by the FORTH programming language.
-It uses the same compilation model (outer interpreter, modes, dictionary, immediate words, etc) as other FORTH systems.
+It uses the same compilation model (outer interpreter, compiler, modes, dictionary, immediate words, etc) as other FORTH systems.
 Punyforth is [bootstrapped](http://www.lispcast.com/two-kinds-of-bootstrapping) from a small set of [primitives](arch/x86/primitives.S) written in assembly language.
 The compiler targets these primitives and compiles [indirect-threaded code](https://en.wikipedia.org/wiki/Threaded_code).
 Higher level  abstractions are built on top of the primitives therefore most of the system is written in itself.

 ### Some of the differences
 * Punyforth is case sensitive